fibo/SQL92-JSON/docs/index.md

 ---
 # SQL92-JSON

-> can stringify a JSON into an SQL and viceversa parse an SQL and serialize it into a JSON
+> can stringify a JSON into a SQL and viceversa parse a SQL statement and serialize it into a JSON

 [Installation](#installation) |
 [API](#api) |